dardevelin/calccmd/README.md

 interface.
 It enables the user to quickly make calculations without having to deal with a GUI that might be tedious to work with.

-calcCMD currently has two modes: classic and orderly.
+calcCMD currently has four modes: classic, postfix, factorial, and orderly.
 Just running `calccmd` defaults to orderly mode, since the key advantage of using a program like calcCMD is its ability to use the order of operations effectively.
-Running `calccmd -c` will activate classic mode, which does all math operations in the order they were entered.
+Running `calccmd -c` will activate classic mode, which does all math operations in the order they were entered. `calccmd -p` will parse the arguments following as reverse Polish notation (or postfix). `calccmd -f` will take one additional argument and get its factorial.

 Calculations can be made more verbose with the `v` option.
 This can be done in classic mode with `calccmd -cv`, since (as of version 0.3) options are contained